 Card Number Five: Your Goals / What lies above you – possibilities

-This card often represents our goals, or what we really wants to happen from the situation.
+This card often represents our goals, or what we really want to happen from the situation.
 It can contribute to the final outcome, but is not the sole representation of the eventual result of the reading, It rather represents what you or your client can do to influence the issue in a more positive manner.
 If there is a difficult card here, perhaps it’s something you or your client are working hard on so that you can work through the challenge, or what you need to work through.

 Card Number Six: The near future / What lies before you